Azure/Enterprise-Scale/examples/landing-zones/empty-subscription/README.md

 The ARM template provided in this folder can be used to create new, empty subscriptions into the targeted management group.

-To deploy using AzOps, please see the following documentation and guidance available [here](./docs/Deploy/deploy-new-sub.md)

 ## Parameters

 - "subscriptionAliasName": It is recommended that the subscription alias name is the same as the displayName to ensure easier manageability